bstavroulakis/simple-alert/README.md

 ### General Info `<simple-alert>`

-`<simple-alert>` shows an alert on your page and device notification.
+`<simple-alert>` shows an alert on your page and a push notification on your device.

 To use, insert `<simple-alert>` in the body: